rdallaire/gulp-page-builder/README.md

-Goal - Quickly develop a simple HTML page with SASS that gets compiled into a high performing page with optimized CSS, JS, Images and HTML.
+**Goal** - Rapidly develop simple HTML pages that can be used as highly optimized live sites.

 ## Features
 - [HTML Head](https://htmlhead.dev/) with `head.html` partial